 - Pathways and transitions to post-secondary education; Oregon’s policy goals and how to achieve them.

 Project grant applicants can propose activities that complement the focus topics.
 The theme of inquiry is broad and is intended to include topics and issues from many community perspectives and academic disciplines.

 The Project Grant program is open to community organizations (including nonprofits and schools), community individuals, university faculty and staff, university departments and programs, and student organizations.
 We are looking for applicants with a diverse range of backgrounds and experiences to enhance the conversation at the Center.
 Awarded funds may be used for program expenses, honoraria, summer support, and faculty release time.
 A wide variety of projects has been funded in the past including new classes, workshops, art exhibits and conferences.

 Duties and Conditions

-- Projects must be related to the theme of inquiry, Media and Democracy.
+- Projects must be related to the theme of inquiry, The Future of Public Education.